 Real-world experiences happen at physical spatial locations.
 Trying to remember them may happen by leveraging our general knowledge of the structure of the world to help retrieve episodic details.
 However, it is still not well understood how spatial contexts scaffold the recall of these experiences.
 We hypothesized that for a memory of a spatial context to be the scaffold for future memories, it needed to be reliable: stable over time to provide a consistent cue everytime it is retrieved and distinct from other spatial context memories to be free from interference.
-To test how the neural properties of a spatial context memory supports new memories, we developed a novel paradigm that allowed us to quantify the within-subject reliability of a spatial context memory ("room reliability"), before it became the location in which a new memory was remembered.
+To test how the neural properties of a spatial context memory supports new memories, we developed a novel paradigm that allowed us to quantify the within-subject reliability of a spatial context memory ("room reliability"), before it became the location in which a new memory occurred, and then used it to predict the degree at which that new memory was remembered.

 Melisa Gumus & Michael L. Mack (University of Toronto): Learning regularities and exceptions are supported by distinct hippocampal pathways as revealed by diffusion-weighted functional footprints support rapid encoding of distinct items.
-To investigate the complementary involvement of MSP and TSP in learning, we had participants complete a ruleplus-exception category learning task during fMRI scanning.
+To investigate the complementary involvement of MSP and TSP in learning, we had participants complete a rule-plus-exception category learning task during fMRI scanning.
 We leveraged diffusion-weighted imaging to identify pathway-specific endpoints (i.e., footprints) within entorhinal cortex and HPC subfields and their activations.
 Results showed that successful learning was associated with distinct pathway engagement: Learning category regularities was associated with higher MSP footprint activation, whereas learning category exceptions was tied to higher TSP footprint activation.
 These findings (1) provide novel evidence that learning category regularities and exceptions is distinctly supported by hippocampal pathways, and (2) suggest the "pathway footprint" may provide insights into the functional dynamics of hippocampal circuitry.